© red engine

 - fight the outsourcing of 60 per cent of BBC Radio’s output;

-- question why the BBC has agreed to spend £88m on a scheme that will fund local newspaper reporters.
+- question why the BBC has agreed to spend £88m on a scheme that will fund local newspaper reporters at the same time as cutting £15m from its budget for the English regions.

 This has resulted in a huge chunk of cash – £1.3bn over five years, then £750m each year – which will no longer be used to make the top-class programmes that 96 per cent of the UK population tune into every week.
 Instead, it will be used to pay the state benefit.